 2. Where does my trigger finger rest on the side of the frame

-1. How does my support hand heel touch the side of the pistol grip and mate up with the heel of my dominant hand
+1. How does my support hand palm touch the side of the pistol grip and mate up with the heel of my dominant hand

 2. Where does my support thumb touch the frame